jmikovits/Mikovits-NLP-Portfolio/README.md

 * **Configure the Agent** dynamically via a sidebar, adjusting parameters like the number of search results (`top_k`) or the specific LLM model used.

 ### Project Significance
 This project is a cornerstone of my NLP portfolio because it demonstrates the ability to build **end-to-end AI pipelines**.
-It goes beyond simple API calls by implementing a full RAG architecture—from data ingestion and chunking to vector storage and retrieval.
+It goes beyond simple API calls by implementing a full RAG architecture, from data ingestion and chunking to vector storage and retrieval.

 It highlights my proficiency in: